-Alcohol: A) The Student Code of Conduct prohibits possession and consumption of alholic beverages in public places on campus, B) The University strictly enforces the state I that prohibits the possession and consumption of alcohol by those younger than 21.
-Controlled substances (drugs): The Student Code of Conduct requires that all students be in copliance with all local, state, and federal laws regarding controlled substances to include, b not limited to, their use, sale, possession, or manufacture.
+Alcohol: A) The Student Code of Conduct prohibits possession and consumption holic beverages in public places on campus.
+B) The University strictly enforces the that prohibits the possession and consumption of alcohol by those younger than 21, trolled substances (drugs): The Student Code of Conduct requires that all students by pliance with all local, state, and federal laws regarding controlled substances to inclinate to, their use, sale, possession, or manufacture.